 Dr. Toplack died on the 1st of December, 1991.

-His children all completed University degrees.
+His children all completed university degrees.
 Stephen has retired but was a teacher and a researcher in Hamilton, Ontario.
 Paul lives in London, Ontario and has retired from Medical Social Work.
 Andrew is a medical doctor, who has a private practice in Toronto.
 Christina is a medical doctor who specializes in Women’s Health in Nova Scotia.
-Peter worked in medical surgical sales, but has sadly passed away.
+Peter worked in medical surgical sales, but sadly he has passed away.

 Mrs. Toplack died on the 23rd of December, 2014.